 - 24h assistance

 This travel package is perfect for tourist and student groups that would like to learn more about the culture of Spain, the history of Andalusia and the heritage of the Arabic presence in Spain during the middle centuries.
-You'll be introduced to the most authentic and the most popular area of Spain - the South, Andalusia.
-Visit numerous important sites, such as the Royal Palace in Madrid, Alcazar of Segovia, Cathedrals in Toledo and Seville, the Mosque of Cordoba, the palaces of Alhambra, and much more.
-What is a tour without delicious, local foods?
-Immerse yourself into delicious Spanish cuisine.
+You'll be introduced to, probably, the most authentic area of Spain - Andalusia, the South.
+You will visit numerous important sites, such as the Royal Palace in Madrid, Alcazar of Segovia, Cathedrals in Toledo and Seville, the Mosque of Cordoba, the palaces of Alhambra, and much more.

 Starting and ending points of the trip - Madrid.